solariun/CorePartition/README.md

 ## Important

-     If possible a HIGHLY RECOMMEND implement the momentum with a proper time.
+     If possible a HIGHLY RECOMMEND implementing the momentum with a proper time.
 It will ensure stability and the developer will be able to use time to control thread process

 Tested at: